zenml-io/zenml/docs/book/guides/low-level-api/chapter-4.md

 A simple enough step using a sklearn `ClassifierMixin` model.
 ZenML also knows how to store all primitive sklearn model types.

 ### Evaluator
-We also add a a simple evaluator:
+We also add a simple evaluator:

 ```python
 @step